This post may contain affiliate links. Please read our disclosure policy.

 - 1 medium banana -sliced

-- 2 tablespoons rum or use vanilla or rum extract
+- 2 tablespoons rum or use 1 teaspoon of rum extract or vanilla extract

 Instructions

-- Melt the butter in an 8-inch or 10-inch stainless steel or cast-iron skillet over medium-low heat.
+- Melt the butter.
+Place an 8-inch stainless steel or cast-iron skillet over medium-low heat.
+Add the butter and let it melt completely.

-- Stir in the brown sugar and cinnamon.
-Cook until the sugar melts and the sauce is smooth, about 30 seconds.
+- Make the caramel sauce.
+Stir in the brown sugar and cinnamon.
+Cook for about 30 seconds, stirring constantly, until the sugar dissolves into the butter and the sauce is smooth and glossy.

-- If flambéing, carefully tilt the pan and ignite the rum with a long lighter.
-Let the flames burn out naturally.
-If flames last longer than expected, cover the pan with a lid and turn off the heat.
+- Flambé (optional).
+Tilt the pan slightly away from you and ignite the rum with a long-reach lighter.
+The flames will burn out on their own in about 30 seconds.
+If they last longer, cover the pan with a lid and turn off the heat.

-- Spoon the warm bananas and sauce over a scoop of vanilla ice cream and serve immediately.
+- Serve.
+Spoon the warm bananas and sauce over a scoop of vanilla ice cream and serve right away.

 Notes